Mallika Sarabhai

 Mallika Sarabhai is an Indian classical dancer, activist and actress from Ahmedabad, Gujarat, India.
-Daughter of a classical dancer Mrinalini Sarabhai and space scientist Vikram Sarabhai, Mallika is an accomplished Kuchipudi and Bharatanatyam dancer and performer who has specialized in using the arts for social change and transformation.
+Daughter of a classical dancer Mrinalini Sarabhai and space scientist Vikram Sarabhai, Mallika is an accomplished Kuchipudi and Bharatanatyam dancer and performer who specializes in using the arts for social change and transformation.

 Early life and education

 Mallika Sarabhai was born in Ahmedabad to Vikram Sarabhai and Mrinalini Sarabhai.
 She graduated from the St. Xavier's College, Ahmedabad with a degree in Economics.
-She then completed her MBA from IIM Ahmedabad in 1974 and Doctorate in Organisational Behaviour from the Gujarat University in 1976.
-She is a noted choreographer and dancer and has also acted in a few Hindi, Malayalam, Gujarati and international films.
+She then completed her MBA at IIM Ahmedabad in 1974 and doctorate in Organizational Behaviour from the Gujarat University in 1976.
+She is a noted choreographer and dancer who has also acted in several Hindi, Malayalam, Gujarati and international films.

 Career

 Sarabhai started to learn dancing when she was young and started her film career in the parallel cinema when she was 15.
 Mallika played the role of Draupadi in the Peter Brook's play The Mahabharata.
 She has won many accolades during her long career, the Golden Star Award is one of them, which she won for the Best Dance Soloist, Theatre De Champs Elysees, Paris 1977.
 As well as a dancer, Sarabhai is a social activist.
 She manages the Darpana Academy of Performing Arts located at Ahmedabad, a centre for the arts and for the use of arts as a language for behaviour change.